lzenner/garroen/garroen/readme.garroen.english.txt

 * Make sure they've been married for 25 days prior to moving to 'settled' scenes
 * Add BG1 situational dialogue
 	- Either of them are badly injured or die
-	- Imoen asks/hints about Garrick if he's not in the group
+	- Imoen asks/hints about Garrick if he's not in the group (if they've met)
 * Jaheirafan Today at 11:54 AM
 	- you could, like, suggest a certain homeliness, think about it: the PC, ever lonely traveling forward, but in the certainty that he has an extended family meaning Garrick and Immy, waiting for him